 Estate jewelry often carries great sentimental value, so making the decision to sell it can seem a little daunting.
-Fortunately, we have curated a list of 11 essential tips to help guide you through the process and ensure that you are getting a good price for your fine jewelry.
+Fortunately, Abercrombie Jewelry has curated a list of 11 essential tips to help guide you through the process of selling estate jewelry and ensure that you are getting a good price for your fine jewelry.

 What Is Estate Jewelry?

-Before we get into the ins and outs of selling jewelry, let’s first talk a little about what this type of jewelry is.
+Before we get into the ins and outs of selling jewelry, let’s first talk about this type of jewelry.

 In essence, estate jewelry is a term used to refer to pre-owned items that are usually obtained from the estate of someone who passed away or through private sales.
 It includes a diverse collection of fine jewelry pieces, such as earrings, rings, brooches, necklaces, bracelets, and more.